home-assistant/home-assistant.io/source/_posts/2020-09-14-birthday-week.markdown

 ![Celebration graphic](/images/blog/2020-09-14-birthday-week/social.png)

 This week Home Assistant turns seven years old, wild!
-It all started with me automating my Hue lights when the sun was setting and someone was home, and now we’re here 😎
+It all started with me automating my Hue lights when the sun was setting and someone was home, and now we’re here. 😎

 It's been a crazy busy year.
 We've seen our contributions increase since the pandemic started, and it hasn't lowered.
 To give some numbers, in the last 4 weeks, we have merged more than 1400 contributions!
 The core of Home Assistant has seen contributions from over 2100 different people at this point.
 And that doesn't include the work that is being done on our frontend, iOS app, Android app or any of the documentation websites.